 with the last performance ending an hour before the festival area closes down.

 The bands are spread over 3 stages: Radio Rock Main Stage, named after one of the longtime partners of the festival, the Helsinki Stage housed in a big tent and the indoor Inferno Stage (also named after a longtime partner) in one of the buildings of the power plant where all hell will break loose regularly.

-Besides that there’s the brand new stage and concept of Solmusali Stage where they provide artist and industry power player interviews, panel discussions and a Swallow The Sun acoustic set thrown in the mix for good measure.
+Besides that there’s the smaller 4th stage and concept of Solmusali Stage where they provide artist and industry power player interviews, panel discussions and a Anneke van Giersbergen acoustic set thrown in the mix for good measure.
 Solmusali has the capacity of approx. 100 persons and it’s open for all Tuska ticket holders.
-Tickets for the shows at the Solmusali can’t be reserved, it operates with the ”First Come, First Served”-principle, excluding the Swallow The Sun set, for which the tickets will be raffled for Saturday visitors.
+Tickets for the shows at the Solmusali can’t be reserved, it operates with the ”First Come, First Served”-principle, excluding the Anneke van Giersbergen set, for which the tickets will be raffled.

-Besides the stages there are merchandise areas, a food garden, bars and even a convenience store.
-The crazy Finns of Tuska even made place for a sauna on the festival area!
+Besides the stages there are merchandise areas, a food garden with a wide selection of very tasty foodtrucks and fastfood, bars and even a convenience store.
+The crazy Finns of Tuska even made place for a sauna on the festival area where you can sit and relax while waiting for your clothes to be washed free of charge!
 For a closer look at the map, click on the picture below.